kaimitai/FaxIScripts/docs/doc.md

 #### comments

 Comments can be inserted on a line, starting with a semicolon.
 Anything from the semicolon to the end of the line will be ignored by the assembler.
-When we extract scripts from a ROM, we populate comments with string and shop contents by default - but this is for information only.
+When we extract scripts from a ROM, we populate comments with shop contents by default - but this is for information only.

 #### jumps